Email us on email@example.com

 This complex consists of a main 25 metre by 13.3 metre pool with six lanes.
 However, provision for eight lanes is provided through extra lane anchors.
 The depth of the main pool varies from 1.05 metres to 2.2 metres.
 A tiered leisure pool with graduated depths up to a maximum depth of 0.9 metres consists of a sloping beach entry, waterfalls and bubble jets.
 There is also a hot spa and exercise spa pool adjacent to one another.
 The main pool is heated to 29 degrees during winter, the leisure pools are 33 degrees while the spa pool is a relaxing 39 degrees!
-Another feature is a children's outdoor play area and picnic surrounds adjacent to the building.
+Other facilities include a community room, a children's outdoor play area and BBQ and picnic surrounds adjacent to the building.
 For the rules of use follow this link.

 The South Waikato Indoor Swimming Pool Complex offers a wide range of programmes and activities which are designed for everyone's fun and enjoyment.